 I'm sorry; unlikely I ever will.

-What I hate most is lateral CA (fringing), and this lens in exceptional in this regard.
+That said, the aberration I hate most is lateral CA (fringing), and this lens in exceptional in this regard!

 I am displaying here some images with the worst case of lateral chromatic aberration I could